 How Open Borders Died in Five Countries

 During the last half of the 19th century , many countries competed to attract immigrants.
 All of them eventually reversed course, but how exactly did this reversal unfold?
-In “Immigration Policy Prior to the 1930s” (Population and Development Review, 1998), Ashley Timmer and Jeffrey Williams show what happened to immigration policy in the U.S., Canada, Argentina, Brazil, Australia, and the United Kingdom from 1860 to 1930.
+In “Immigration Policy Prior to the 1930s” (Population and Development Review, 1998), Ashley Timmer and Jeffrey Williamson show what happened to immigration policy in the U.S., Canada, Argentina, Brazil, Australia, and the United Kingdom from 1860 to 1930.

-Timmer and Williams begin by proposing a policy coding system.
+Timmer and Williamson begin by proposing a policy coding system.
 Quick version, “The index ranges over a scale of +5 to -5.
 A positive score denotes a pro-immigration policy, possibly including comprehensive subsidies for passage and for support upon arrival.
 A negative score denotes anti-immigration policy, possibly including quotas, literacy tests, and legal discriminatory treatment after arrival.
 A zero denotes policy neutrality, or a neutral outcome between conflicting pro- and anti-immigration policies.”
 Detailed version:

 5 Active worker recruitment abroad with advertising and labor offices, free land or subsidized land purchase, subsidized or assisted passage, temporary lodging, free transport inland from port of arrival, easy naturalization, legal property ownership.

 4 Free or subsidized land, immigration treaties or contracts with shipping companies, lodging, worker recruitment, easy naturalization, legal property ownership.

 3 Overseas immigration offices, debarkation coordination, land designated for settlement, easy naturalization, legal property ownership.

 2 Overseas immigration offices, debarkation coordination, easy naturalization, legal property ownership.